Soundwaveeee's avatar

 "Hot-tempered" means she tends to get angry easily.
 You can also say "hot-headed".

-She wandered through the park, but still, she couldn’t do it,: she couldn’t find athe courage to make a friend.
+She wandered through the park, but still, she couldn’t do it, she couldn’t find a courage to make a friend.

 I put a colon (:) here because it's used to introduce something you were just talking about.
 It gives more emphasis.

-How it’ss it possible to be failed in such an easy task?
+How it’s possible to be failed in such easy task?

 Maybe she should give it another shot.